ISISComputingGroup/ibex_developers_manual/testing/System-Testing-Proposals.md

 ### Notes on RCPTT

-This used to be called Q7, and was formely a closed source product.
+This used to be called Q7, and was formerly a closed source product.
 Now everything, including the test runner for automating running the tests is open source.

 ## Alternative UI Testing Tools